Four Freedoms Center

 - Dorian Warren’s Future of Work and the American Worker seeks to ensure a strong middle class.

-- Ellen Chesler is launching Women Rising in the World, which will demonstrate how expanding rights and opportunities for women advance global prosperity.
+- Ellen Chesler's Women Rising aims to demonstrate how expanding rights and opportunities for women advance global prosperity.

 The Four Freedoms Center Fellows are the rare individuals who connect ideas to public life.
 On television, in major publications, in the conversation with activists on the Internet, and in partnership with advocacy organizations and community organizers, they provide the tools and arguments for change.

-On reform of the tax system, Mike Konczal and Mark Schmitt have been putting forward both breakthrough proposals and a broad defense of progressive taxation.
-On reform of the political process, including reducing the power of economic inequality over democracy, Fellows including Thomas Ferguson, Richard Kirsch, and Schmitt have been illuminating the problem and crafting new solutions.
+On reform of the tax system, Mike Konczal has been putting forward both breakthrough proposals and a broad defense of progressive taxation.
+On reform of the political process, including reducing the power of economic inequality over democracy, Fellows including Thomas Ferguson and Richard Kirsch have been illuminating the problem and crafting new solutions.
 Sabeel Rahman works on progressive values, and Georgia Levenson Keohane connects those values to poverty alleviation.
 And Stiglitz, Johnson, and Konczal continue to drive issues of financial reform – focusing, as the crisis evolves, on the mortgage overhang, student debt, and the increasingly significant problem of municipal finance.
 All this work is grounded in accurate historical perspective by our Hyde Park-based Fellow David Woolner.